Kimi Räikkönen: 2002

-Räikkönen scored a third-place podium finish in his first race with McLaren, the 2002 Australian Grand Prix.
+Räikkönen scored a third-place podium finish in his first race with McLaren at the 2002 Australian Grand Prix.
 Although McLaren suffered many engine failures in 2002, Räikkönen scored 24 points and four podiums, and held his own against teammate David Coulthard.
 Räikkönen came close to winning his first Grand Prix in France but went off track at the Adelaide hairpin with a handful of laps to go, because of oil from the blown engine of Allan McNish's Toyota on the circuit.
 He finished the race second.
 He finished the season in sixth place, one place behind his teammate.
 Together they achieved a solid third place for McLaren in the Constructors' Championship.